-2.1 SENSITIVE SITES MONITORED
+2.2 SENSITIVE SITES MONITORED

-The general types of terrestrial sensitivities included in this monitoring study are priority habitats, off-system marsh habitat, mammal riparian habitat and caribou calving and rearing habitat.
-Map 2-1 shows the terrestrial sensitive sites that are being monitored for this study, by general type of sensitivity.
+The general types of terrestrial sensitivities included in this monitoring study are priority habitats, off-system marsh habitat, mammal riparian habitat and caribou calving and rearing habitat (Map 2-1).
 As shown on the map, a given sensitive site may include more than one of the four general types of sensitivities (see above).

-Portions of sites within the planned Project footprint are not being monitored because we expect these areas will be lost to Project construction.
+Portions of sites within the planned Project footprint are not being monitored because it was expected that these areas would be lost to Project construction.
 Also, some individual sites that had a very small area are not being monitored.
-The primary reason for the occurrence of very small sites was that the majority of the site was removed by a permanent Project feature.
+Very small sites occur primarily because the majority of these sites were part of a permanent Project feature.